Archie's Final Project: Plot

-Sierra and Archie attend a drinking party with their peers; after becoming extremely intoxicated, Archie is lured into a group sex session where he accepts a blowjob from another girl, but Sierra reassures him that she is okay with him sleeping around for the evening.
+Sierra and Archie attend a drinking party with their peers.
+Archie, after becoming extremely intoxicated, is lured into a group sex session where he accepts a blowjob from another girl.
+Sierra reassures him that she is okay with him sleeping around for the evening.
 Archie later wanders away from the party with Corey and another small group to smoke marijuana and run around outside.
 The next morning, Archie's and Sierra's morning gym classes find Corey's dead body in the gym, having committed suicide by hanging himself from a basketball hoop.
 The gym teachers frantically direct their students back into the locker room (and scold Archie for pointing his camcorder at the scene), while a mutual friend of Archie and Corey cries out and tries in vain to lift Corey's body down, later blaming Archie for Corey's death and punching Archie in the stomach on school grounds.
 Sierra drives away from the school in her car, and Archie jumps in her passenger seat.
 While driving, she reveals that her brother Shane fatally crashed his car on purpose, that she kept Shane's suicide note to her while their parents burned theirs, and that their parents have been falsely telling her that his death was an accident ever since.
 She nearly crashes the car with both of them in it, but changes her mind at the last minute.
 However, Sierra dumps Archie for reneging on their suicide pact.
 When Archie returns home, he finds his parents searching his studio again and they interrogate him about Corey's suicide.
 In an attempt to level with him, they admit that Archie was an unplanned pregnancy.
 Once he has his studio to himself, Archie discovers that Corey borrowed Archie's camera on the night of the party to record a suicide note addressed to Archie.